 Preventive dentistry refers to any dental care that helps maintain good oral health.
-The primary purpose of preventive dentistry is to keep the teeth, gums, and mouth as healthy as possible to prevent gum disease, tooth decay, and other issues.
+The primary purpose of preventive dentistry is to keep the teeth, gums, and mouth as healthy as possible in order to prevent gum disease, tooth decay, and other issues.

 What Are the Benefits of Preventive Care?